dbutton1996/dbutton1996.github.io/ArtifactOne.md

 **Artifact One**

-**(Demonstrates Software Design and Engineering, Algorithms, and Data Structures)**
+**(Demonstrates Software Design and Engineering)**

 For this artifact, I took the Authentication System that I created in Java for my IT 145: Foundation in Application Development course and ported it to Python while updating the code to be more efficient and easier to understand.
-As one of my first Java programs, the original contained many inefficiencies and poor design choices, including splitting the code into two seperate files, storing data within the program itself, and storing user data in multiple arrays where desyncs could easily occure.
+The purpose of this program is to prompt the user for a username and password, and then display a specific line of text depending on the credentials entered.
+Additionally, if invalid credentials are entered three times in a row, then the program will exit for security purposes.
+As one of my first Java programs, the original contained many inefficiencies, such as the unnecessary variables "looping" and "password", and poor design choices such as splitting the program into two seperate Java files and hard coding user data in the Java program itself.

 **Original Code**